Emotiv/emotiv-academy/RoboMaster_BCI/README.md

 6. Finally, the first time you run these examples, you also need to authorize them in the EMOTIV Launcher.

-This code is purely an example of how to work with Cortex.
-We strongly recommend adjusting the code to your purposes.

 ## Cortex Library
 - [`cortex.py`](./cortex.py) - the wrapper lib around EMOTIV Cortex API.